-Redding Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.
-As of September 27th, 2020, Redding Housing Authority has 1 waiting lists that are open now or opening soon.
+Redding Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.
+As of January 27th, 2022, Redding Housing Authority has 1 waiting lists that are open now or opening soon.

 Redding Housing Authority serves Redding.